MW-Imperial/Lab-Book/lab3/Lab3.md

 The DC characteristic is the output-to-input relationship of a system when a constant voltage (DC) is applied

 Why does it oscillate?
 The circuit is made up of 4 op amps which create a simulated second order ODE.
+So we pause to let it settle so that wew can measure the steady state.

 linear at 1.45-1.55v
 if it was fully linear it would look like a straight line graph